ScottLogic/blog/_posts/2019-07-29-from-monolith-to-serverless-on-aws.md

 title: From Monolith to Serverless on AWS
 date: 2019-07-29 00:00:00 Z
 categories:
-- jhenderson
 - Cloud
 author: jhenderson
 summary: Transitioning from building monolithic applications to serverless applications is not always easy.
 This article explores the challenges that one developer from a monolithic background faced while building a serverless application on Amazon Web Services.
 layout: default_post
 ---